- having pistons moving inward and outward from a central point or shaft: a radial engine; a radial pump.

 - noting a bearing designed primarily to take thrusts radial to the center of rotation.

-- Automotive. radial tire.
+- radial artery,

 Origin of radial

 Examples from the Web for radial